Krycha94/lol-profile/README.md

 I created this website with ReactJS, Typescript and SASS.
 I used React Router for SPA and axios to fetch data.
 The application is also tested with Vitest and React Testing Library.

-If you dont play League of Legends you can type random nick to check result, example: "JohnnySlow".
+If you dont play League of Legends you can type random name to check result, example: "Denited".

 You can: